There are a variety of reasons why DWOPs are required:

 - Improved idea generation due to motivated delegates.

-- Facilitator can be as firm as is required to get delegates into line without fear of spoiling a working
+- The facilitator can be as firm as is required to get delegates into line without fear of spoiling a working relationship.

 This document summarises how we do our DWOPs and i-DWOPs, what you get for your money.